robbyki/robbyki/README.md

   libraries for data engineering teams using scala, sbt and spark.

 ### *:grin: What I am most proud of:*
+* Becoming a software developer through obsessive and expensive autodidacticism
+  * I tend to be get varying types of reactions to the idea that I don't have a traditional computer science degree.
+I suppose, in general, people tend to be impressed by the notion of being self-taught but I always feel the need to qualify and put into context the reality of what exactly it means to be an STP (self-taught programmer) -- Yes I just made up that acronym because I love acronyms.
+Firstly, I am not a programming prodigy by a long shot and although I have always had a passion for scientific oriented pursuits, it wasn't until much later in my career that I realized how much I enjoy building useful things using letters and symbols much less being able to make a living out of it.
+More importantly though, I discovered my joy with building things as a technical account manager at Yahoo where I got a major kick out of creating custom solutions using free tools and then seeing the end-user reactions from clients.
+I have always been the kind of person who has felt the need to fully grasp and understand the "whole" and creating solutions for clients without having a much more intimate relationship with the underlying components of something just always felt very wrong to me and also greatly hindered my ability to cultivate trust and credibility the way *I* wanted to cultivate trust and credibility.
+Which is why I wanted more of it.
+I wanted more of the feeling I would get whenever I fully and intricately understood the esoteric and then making that tangible and actionable for others was intoxicating to me.
+Having said that, being an STP IMHO, is an extremely costly endeavor I decided to pursue so I always have to calibrate any pre-conceived notions for how it all happened.
+Like I said, maybe some people can see the value in building "grit" and exercising the discipline required for learning programming on your own time, throughout every single weekend and putting myself into bed at barely 8pm so that I could wake at 4am and tap into my personal optimal circadiun rhythms but a part of me has always wished instead that I was more of an arrogant programming prodigy instead and I'm guessing that is not an uncommon thought among those who have had to endure hardship for a goal; perhaps you could also cogently argue that there are benefits and negatives to both scenarios, who knows.
+My bottom line explanation to those who express any degree of surprise from being a self-taught programmer is that it has required levels of commitment and focus and dedication I had cultivated as a youth playing competitive sports so even though it felt familiar to me, the sacrifice and the cost incurred does not change.
+Ultimately, I understand precisely at a remarkable and sobering level of detail what is required of *me* for accomplishing a particular goal or task.
+I know this because nothing has come easily to me both in athletics or in cognitive pursuits.
+On the other hand, being a self-taught programmer has always made sure that I remain humble and compassionate about others when it comes to reaching a goal or trying to gain expertise in anything and that is something I have to be grateful of.
 * Not having a "job" in more than 15 years and counting myself among the 13%<sup>**</sup> globally who DO NOT consider the actual work they do a painfully loathsome never-ending nightmare.
 A statistic everyone in a leadership or management position should find alarming and unsettling.
 Based on my personal experiences at various organizations and cultures, I've concluded that creating an environment cultivating independence, decentralized decision making, joy, purpose and profitability is a highly difficult and complex challenge.
 I am so inspired by stories of people and organizations putting into practice difficult and selfless and compassionate measures to combat joyless work.
 * Mentoring and having the opportunity to work with brilliant people and being able to convey my passion for technology to other developers who have then expressed to me how much darn fun they are having (most rewarding thing ever).

 <sup>**</sub>https://www.forbes.com/sites/nazbeheshti/2018/09/30/our-approach-to-employee-engagement-is-not-working/?sh=68da3d107274